amiramir96/Ex2-OOP/README.md

 <\t>    1.
 DFS for <br>
 <\t>    2. transpose edges for is connected (we can not impliment that if we stay with same data structres cuz we have there hashmap of all transpose edges) <br>
  shortestPath / Dist: <br>
-BFS, and save there the nodes for the path in another func/same func <br>
+djiksta, and save there the nodes for the path in another func/same func (Amir note: i did it without saving path, ill add this feature tommorow) <br>
  tsp: <br>
  Option1. kruskel or prim MST algos + DFS <br> Option2. kruskel/prim MST + christofides <br>